-The 2016 Point-in-Time Count indicated that the number of chronic homeless persons has increased from eighty eight (88) persons.
+The 2016 Point-in-Time Count indicated that the number of chronic homeless persons has increased from eighty eight (88) in 2015 to one hundred and eight (108) in 2016.
 The homeless count had nine (9) households with minor children, seventy-eight (78) households without minor children, and zero (0) children without guardians.